Keksuccino/FancyMenu/README.md

 ## Licensing

-FancyMenu is licensed under KML (Keksuccino Mod License).<br>
+FancyMenu is licensed under DSMSL (DON'T SNATCH MA STUFF LICENSE).<br>
-See LICENSE.md for more informations.
+See `LICENSE.md` for more informations.

 ## Copyright